Danh Sách

 Table "dept_emp"

-.
+Junction table to support between many-to-many relationship between employees and departments.
 A department has many employees.
 An employee can belong to different department at different dates, and possibly concurrently.

 CREATE TABLE dept_emp (